pedrobarbeira/gitpush/README.md

 Maybe even an embryo.
 Right now all it does it adding all your files, commiting them - defaults to system date if no user message (80char max) is specified - and pushing them to origin master.
-All this means is that the seed has been planted and now it's time to water and nurter it.
+All this means is that the seed has been planted and now it's time to water and nurture it.
 You can find the planned future features bellow: